Martinszy007/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 ## Data

-The data and challenge were kindly privided by Kaggle:
+The data and challenge was gotten from Kaggle:

 [jpx-tokyo-stock-exchange-prediction](https://www.kaggle.com/competitions/jpx-tokyo-stock-exchange-prediction/overview)